 Several studies, most of which have not been peer reviewed yet, examined the effectiveness of the antibodies produced in response to vaccines against the British variant, and demonstrated with tests conducted on cell cultures that the blood serum derived from vaccinated people is able to neutralize the British variant in an effectiveness similar to that demonstrated against the original strain, or slightly lower - but not in a manner that prevents the vaccine from working against it.
 A testament to that is the success of the vaccination drive in Israel - as the main variant still spreading through Israel is the British one.

-Finally, researchers from Oxford University, England looked into the effectiveness of neutralizing antibodies and the activity of type T immune cells.
+Finally, researchers from Oxford University, England investigated the effectiveness of neutralizing antibodies and the activity of type T immune cells.
 In a paper that was not peer reviewed yet, the researchers found, that following two vaccine doses, the neutralizing antibody activity towards the South African variant was 3-5 times lower than the one found against the original strain, and only two of 25 samples were completely unable to neutralize it.
 By contrast, samples from people who have recovered from the disease, or from people who were administered with a single dose of the vaccine, were completely unable to neutralize this variant.
 Hence, it is important to receive both doses of the vaccine.
 The researchers found that samples from people who were vaccinated with both doses contained antibodies that also identified the spike protein of SARS, MERS and the 4 coronavirus strains that cause the common cold, so it is possible that the vaccine will also confer some protection against these viruses as well.
 The most important findings were regarding type T cells: the researchers found that the T- cell response in those who were vaccinated with two doses was similar in all four variants (the original, the British, the Brazilian and the South African), because the T cells recognize areas of the spike protein that are identical in all four variants.
 From this the researchers conclude that even if there is a reduction in the activity of neutralizing antibodies, activity of T cells will aid in vanquishing this disease.
 This conclusion is corroborated by another study that looked into the recognition ability of type T cells from recoverees from COVID-19 (unvaccinated).
 Here too, the study showed that T cells recognize regions throughout the spike protein, suggesting that the T-cell response is unaffected by point mutations.

 All the studies conducted in Israel and around the world so far show that mRNA vaccines are safe and effective in reducing infection and morbidity rates of the original strain as well as its different variants.
 If you have access to the vaccine and have not done so yet, go get vaccinated without delay!